tazmanraz/tinyapp/README.md

 ## Bug Fixes and Features to Work on

-- Move all helper functions to helper.js.
-Currently having referencing issues and will have to use closures to fix this.
-- Some conditionals could be optimized.
-Particularly checkLogin.
 - Create a separate file for databases for best practises.
 - Make pages look nicer.
 Currently the formatting is off on some pages.
 With more time, this will be improved.
 - Set a time limit for cookie expiration for logged in users.
 - Login and Registration page need more formatting and links to other pages
 - Header could be applied on every page
-- Bug with if network is restarted and cookies not cleared.
+- Bug if network is restarted and cookies not cleared.
 Must add condition if network starts again and cookies don't match any users in database, then to clear them autmatically.
+However, databases are normally stored separately along with some key corresponding information so this bug may not be be that common for practical uses.